DSCI-310-2023/dsci-310-group-04/README.md

 **Contributors:** Annabelle Purnomo ([@annabelle-ep](https://github.com/annabelle-ep)), Ethan Pang ([@ethanielp](https://github.com/ethanielp))), Olivia Pang ([oliviacyp](https://github.com/oliviacyp))

 ## About
-This project attempts to build a k-nearest neighbour classification model to predict music genres using various predictors including:
+This project attempts to build a k-nearest neighbour classification model to predict music genres using various predictors:
 `danceability`, `energy`, `key`, `loudness`, `mode`, `speechiness`, `acousticness`, `instrumentalness`, `liveness`, `valence`, `tempo`.

+The data set used is from [rdatascience/tidytuesday](https://github.com/rfordatascience/tidytuesday/tree/master/data/2020/2020-01-21) data.
+It uses [spotifyr](https://www.rcharlie.com/spotifyr/) to get audio track features from Spotify's Web API.
+It can be found specifically with this [URL](https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2020/2020-01-21/spotify_songs.csv), but also in our repository `data` folder.

 ## Getting started
 To run the analyses you will need to clone this repository.